Richard Evans - Vascular Surgeon

 The following different types of surgery are available if varicose veins require treatment:

 Sclerotherapy – a tiny needle is used to inject a chemical solution into the vein that causes the vein to collapse.
 This approach is recommended for small varicose veins or spider veins that typically appear on the upper legs.
-You will need to wear elastic bandages or compression stockings over the treated area for some time after surgery.

-Varicose veins may be treated with using laser therapy.
+Varicose veins may be treated using laser therapy.
 Surgery is rarely required these days.
 Laser treatment is done as a day case, under local anaesthetic.
 Most patients can return to work after several days.
 Laser treatment is often accompanied by sclerotherapy – see above.